The subscriber count on your dashboard in YouTube Studio and the YouTube Studio mobile app are updated in near real time.

-It's important that subscriber numbers remain meaningful to make sure that when your sub count grows, it's because you're organically building a community of authentic fans who will keep watching and supporting you.
+It's important that subscriber numbers stay meaningful to make sure that when your subscriber count grows, it's because you're organically building a community of authentic fans who will keep watching and supporting you.

 Closed accounts and subscribers that are identified as spam won't count towards your total number of subscribers.
 They also won't be shown in your subscriber list.
 Since these are artificial actions, removing them does not impact views or watch time.